sakaicodes/Educational-Credential-Verification-DApp/README.md

 ```bash
 npx hardhat ignition deploy ./ignition/modules/Verify.js --network localhost --reset
 ```
+Note: Include the issue crdential smart contract address in the Verify module before deployment.

 ### Step 6: Copy Artifacts
 Copy the `artifacts` folder from the `server` directory into the `client/src` folder.
 This is the current workaround for integrating the frontend and backend, as APIs have not been implemented and are currently in development.